The Markov-Chain Polytope with Applications: A Polynomial Time Algorithm for binary AIFV- Coding.

 \section{A Polynomial Time Algorithm for binary AIFV-$m$ Coding.}

-This second part of the paper introduces binary AIFV-$m$ codes and then shows how to to use Lemma \ref{lem:newsol} to find a minimum-cost code of this type in time polynomial in $n$, the number of source words to be encoded, and $b,$ the number of bits required to state the probability of any source word.
+This second part of the paper introduces binary AIFV-$m$ codes and then applies Lemma \ref{lem:newsol} to find a minimum-cost code of this type in time polynomial in $n$, the number of source words to be encoded, and $b,$ the number of bits required to state the probability of any source word.

-The remainder of this section defines these codes and their relationship to the i minimum-cost Markov chain problem.
+The remainder of this section defines binary AIFV-$m$ codes and describes how they are a special case of the minimum-cost Markov chain problem.

-Section \ref{sec:subAIFV} describes how to use Lemma \ref{lem:newsol} to find a minimum cost code in polynomial time.